mbridge24/lab-javascript-clue/README.md

 git push origin master
 ```

-- Create a Pull Request so that your TAs can check your work.
+- Create a Pull Request so that I can check your work.

 <br>